 Principally there are 5 categories of people in any firm which are:

 - Practice Managers and Accounts

 The guidance states that checks are “relevant to the individual’s ability to carry out their functions effectively and in compliance with the firm’s obligations under the Regulations.”

 The new guidance further suggests that these crucial checks although done on appointment to a position at the firm should also be done “during employment on a risk-sensitive basis.”
 Have you done your checks?

-The amount of verification of information is dependant on the individual’s role at the firm and their relevance to the firm’s compliance with the regulations.
-DBS checks are therefore important and critical for firm’s especially when individuals are involved in influencing and managing the firm or handling client and firm money.
+The amount of verification of information is dependent on the individual’s role at the firm and their relevance to the firm’s compliance with the regulations.
+DBS checks are therefore important and critical for firms, especially when individuals are involved in influencing and managing the firm or handling client and firm money.

 The checks and screening process fundamentally check the following key points:

 - Skills, knowledge, and expertise

 It is for each firm to ultimately decide whether a DBS check is necessary and at what level they will insist this occurs.

 If a firm decides not to undertake a DBS check on a member of staff and they are latterly found to have a criminal record that would put doubt on their employment or ability to work in a law firm, criticism is highly likely to be levied by the regulator.